 21. Warm Bodies (2013)

-Nicholas Hoult plays R, a zombie who meanders around inside of an airport, eight years after a zombie apocalypse.
+Nicholas Hoult plays R, a zombie who meanders around inside of an airport eight years after a zombie apocalypse.
 Although it is shown to the viewers that as a zombie he can only grunt and cannot speak, he still communicates with his fellow zombies with moans and grunts.
 Enter Julie, a young girl, along with her boyfriend and a few other fellas who think of R as a threat and try to “kill” him.
-Instead, R kills Julie’s boyfriend Perry and eats his brain, thus getting to see more and more memories of Julie.
-As he’s attracted to Julie and his heart starts beating yet again, slowly and steadily he becomes more and more human and Julie falls for him by the conclusion.
-‘Warm Bodies’ is a non-violent, romantic take on a zombie apocalypse which is unique on its own.
+Instead, R kills Julie’s boyfriend, Perry, and eats his brain, thus getting to see more and more memories of Julie.
+As he’s attracted to Julie and his heart starts beating yet again, slowly and steadily, he becomes more and more human, and Julie falls for him by the conclusion.
+‘Warm Bodies’ is a non-violent, romantic take on a zombie apocalypse that is unique on its own.
 It is this uniqueness of the premise that wins us all over.

 Read More: Best Horror Movie Posters of All Time